Skip to main content

 • Timepiece has its own Calendar, Format, Access Permission settings.

-• Admin pages for these settings can be found in Timepiece Admin pages (under Jira administration section).
+• Admin pages for these settings can be found in Timepiece Admin pages (under the Jira administration section).

 • Timepiece users might have saved some Parameter Sets.